 Seventh Month Baby Milestones: Teething

 Between your baby’s fifth and seventh month, you should see those first tiny tooth buds emerge from the gums.
-You’ll know your baby is teething because he’ll drool more and will probably be fussier than usual.
+You’ll know your baby is teething because they’ll drool more and will probably be fussier than usual.
 To soothe gum discomfort, give your baby a cold washcloth or teething toy to chew on.
 The FDA advises against using topical pain relievers rubbed on the gums that contain benzocaine because of the potential for dangerous side effects.
 Benzocaine can be found in over-the-counter medicines such as Baby Orajel.